annotationsatharvard/catcha/docs/admin-guide/getting-started.md

 * Copy the API key from the subsequent page (we'll use it in the client's token generation code below).

 ### Add AnnotatorJs client code to your page
-See the annotator.js documentation for http://docs.annotatorjs.org/en/latest/.
-Your client code will connect to the annotator.js API you installed in the Developer instructions (e.g. http://localhost:8080/catch/annotator).
+See the annotator.js documentation for [](http://docs.annotatorjs.org/en/latest/).
+Your client code will connect to the annotator.js API you installed in the [Installation](/admin-guide/installation) instructions (e.g. http://localhost:8080/catch/annotator).

 #### Example client code